tiiuae/sbomnix/README.md

-from nixpkgs metadata and falls back to heuristic CPE matching only when no exact nixpkgs CPE is present. `--exclude-cpe-matching` disables only the heuristic fallback, while `--exclude-meta` disables nixpkgs metadata entirely, including metadata-derived CPEs.
+from nixpkgs metadata and falls back to heuristic CPE matching only when no exact nixpkgs CPE is present. `--exclude-cpe-matching` disables only the heuristic fallback, while `--exclude-meta` disables nixpkgs metadata entirely, including metadata-derived CPEs and embedded derivation PURLs.
+PURLs then use the existing name-and-version fallback.
 Using both flags results in no CPE output.
 Store-path targets have no nixpkgs metadata source, so `--exclude-cpe-matching` usually removes all CPEs for store-path targets.